nkotsianas/my-key-mappings/README.md

 # my-key-remappings
-Describes the keyboard remappings that I use for productivity (on both X and TTY).
+Describes the keyboard remappings that I use for productivity (for both X and TTY).

 ## For applications under X window system

+### Included files:

 `us.nick`
 - Modified version of `/usr/share/X11/xkb/symbols/us`.